wp-plugins/ewww-image-optimizer/readme.txt

 = 1.9.4 =
 * added: webp generation (wahooooooooo)
+* added: jpegmini support (more wahooooo, but requires a cloud subscription)
+* fixed: jpeg quality not being set properly for 4.0 on resizes
+* changed: settings page, feel free to give me feedback on the new menubar
 * fixed: some settings not being validated properly for multi-site
 * added: up to 30 second retry when bulk optimize is interrupted
 * changed: various code cleanup